-That I would illustrate the Tarot, is a given.
-The reasons why can not be easily explained, but production has already begun.
-My deck, as yet unnamed, is being created with a keen awareness of the historical pedigree of the symbolism on each card.
+That I would illustrate the Tarot is a given, though the reasons why cannot be easily explained.
+My deck – as yet unnamed – is being created with a keen awareness of the historical pedigree of the symbolism on each card.
 It ought to be completely compatible with the rituals of Θελημα, as described by Aleister Crowley.
 It is conjured in my own voice, which by necessity comports perfectly to my place in time, that is to say, the 2nd century of the Aeon of Horus, as revealed by the Book Of The Law in 1904.
-Relax, its also funny.
+Relax, it’s also funny.

-As near as I can tell, the Tarot deck appeared for the purpose of gaming, during the 15th century in Italy; It featured hand painted images of popular medieval allegory.
+As near as I can tell, the Tarot deck appeared for purposes of gaming during the 15th century in Italy, featuring hand-painted images of popular medieval allegory.
 Over the ensuing centuries, as crude wood-cut copies dealt their way across Europe, the imagery of the Tarot became relatively standardized.
 Cartomancy, in vogue during the late the 18th century, lead to the adaptation of Tarot for divination.
-Masonic lodges of the 19th century, notably the G.·.D.·., incorporated these divinatory decks into their occult rituals.
+Masonic lodges of the 19th century – notably the G.·.D.·. – incorporated these divinatory decks into their occult rituals.
 Early in the 20th century, several influential occult decks were created by G.·.D.·. initiates, including the ubiquitous Rider deck.

-Created during WWII, under the direction of The Beast, and painted by Lady Frieda Harris, The Book of Thoth is considered to be the gold standard by occult orders, the world over!
+This last was created during WWII, under the direction of The Beast and painted by Lady Frieda Harris.
+The Book of Thoth is considered the gold standard by occult orders the world over!
 I envision my deck as a sort of Thoth.1.